Introduction to data outputs and FLOW's public API

-Learn how sinks and FLOW's public API can help you receive traffic data in your own application quickly and on demand.
+Learn how you can receive traffic data in your own application quickly and on demand with widgets and sinks.

 FLOW is an open platform.
 It was designed to easily interact with third-party applications and devices through HTTP and UDP protocols.
 These advanced guides will show you how you can integrate your own solution with it.
 If you're not familiar with FLOW and FLOW Insights, we recommend reading the introductory articles first.